+5. REFLECTING:
-5. REFLECTING: When the BHSU student is in the classroom, the student will work alongside the

-Clinical Educator to debrief and reflect on the following: lesson planning, content knowledge, instructional delivery, learning activities, student engagement, assessment of learning goals and targets, differentiation, classroom management, relationship building, and professionalism.
+When the BHSU student is in the classroom, the student will work alongside the Clinical Educator to debrief and reflect on the following: lesson planning, content knowledge, instructional delivery, learning activities, student engagement, assessment of learning goals and targets, differentiation, classroom management, relationship building, and professionalism.
 There may be more opportunities for reflection, but the above elements of teaching represent critical areas for reflection during this semester.
 The BHSU student intern should select a method for reflection.
 A few recommended options are journaling, completing a T-Chart after teaching a lesson, and/or videotaping a lesson providing anecdotal notes (using a program such as GoReact).

-6. DOCUMENTING HOURS: The BHSU student is required to document the hours they spend in their form to verify the number of hours spent in the classroom.
+6. DOCUMENTING HOURS:

+The BHSU student is required to document the hours they spend in their PreStudent Teaching Practicum.
+The clinical educator must initial and sign this form to verify the number of hours spent in the classroom.